These are the 7 Most Common Examples of Medical Malpractice

 Failure to monitor patients after procedures is a growing category as hospitals push to discharge patients faster.
 A patient undergoes a procedure that requires close monitoring of vital signs, neurological status, or wound drainage.
 The nursing staff is stretched thin and the monitoring does not happen at the required intervals.
 By the time someone checks on the patient, a complication that could have been caught and treated early has progressed to a life-threatening emergency.

-Birth injuries during labor and delivery are among the highest-value malpractice cases because the injuries are often permanent and the victim, the baby, has an entire lifetime of medical needs ahead.
-Failure to monitor fetal heart tones, failure to recognize fetal distress and order a timely C-section, improper use of forceps or vacuum extractors, excessive force during delivery, all of these can result in brachial plexus injuries, cerebral palsy, or hypoxic brain injury.
+Birth injuries during labor and delivery are among the highest-stakes malpractice cases because the injuries are often permanent and the victim, the baby, has an entire lifetime of medical needs ahead.
+Failure to monitor fetal heart tones, failure to recognize fetal distress and order a timely C-section, improper use of forceps or vacuum extractors, and excessive force during delivery can all result in brachial plexus injuries, cerebral palsy, or hypoxic brain injury.

 If any of these scenarios sounds familiar, call me at 312-500-4500.
 I will review the records for free and tell you whether you have a case.